Aiden-Rader/CSE-Major/README.md

 ## Overview

 This repository showcases the work I’ve done from the start of my university journey to the present.
-Here, you'll find projects written in Java, C++, SQL, and upcoming additions in Python, SAS, and R. The aim is to document my learning progress and to provide a resource for anyone interested in my work or learning from my code.
+Here, you'll find projects written in Java, C++, SQL.
+The aim is to document my learning progress and to provide a resource for anyone interested in my work or learning from my code.

 ## Languages, Technologies, and Tools